Business Logic Overview

 3. Click Save Settings.

 Setting up a webhook for each competency provides a few benefits.
 You can have separate business logic server per competency so that you can have a team collaborating on an AI version and they can each work on a competency independently.
-Setting up different webhooks also makes transitioning into v2 BLS protocol (if you choose to adopt) easier.

 # How to write business logic?